kwaimind/hyper-git/README.md

 - Make a pull request
 - You're gonna have git conflicts.
 Resolve them so your changes and the changes of others are both saved to the repository
 - Collaborate with the other teams to see how you can keep everyones changes

+When you are finish, you can make a pull request from your own copy of the repo, and Github will redirect you to the original repo and make the connection there.
+[Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).